hengxti/PrimeApp/README.md

 Martin Hengstberger m.hengstberger 'at' gmx.at .
 This was one of my university projects at Johannes Kepler University Linz.

 ## Installation
 Complie code into an Android apk or use the apk in the repository.
-See Prime_Generation_v2_Documentation.pdf section installation.
+See [the documentation pdf](https://github.com/hengxti/PrimeApp/blob/master/Prime_Generation_v2_Documentation.pdf) section installation.

 ## License
 Copyright protected.
 Other licenses are available upon request.